crazycapivara/imapy/README.md

 # imapy
 Python imap package on top of imaplib with the intention to keep things simple but flexible.
-Therefor, searching and fetching messages, dealing with mailboxes etc. (`imapy.Imapy`) and parsing messages (`imapy.utils`) got a simplified API but by default messages are only parsed in a minimal way.
+Therefor, searching and fetching messages, dealing with mailboxes etc. using `imapy.Imapy` and parsing messages via `imapy.utils` got a simplified API but by default messages are only parsed in a minimal way.
 They are returned as (simple) `email.message.Message` objects created by the python standard email module in the form of a `generator`.
 ```Python
 >>> uids, msgs = mbox["INBOX"](UNSEEN)
 >>> len(uids)